The Affordable Care Act and HIV/AIDS

 Need Marketplace Health Coverage?

 Also, see if you qualify for Medicaid or CHIP.
-Medicaid and CHIP can provide free or low-cost health coverage to low-income people, families and children, pregnant women, the elderly, and people with disabilities.
+Medicaid and the Children’s Health Insurance Program (CHIP) provide free or low-cost health coverage to some low-income people, families and children, pregnant women, the elderly, and people with disabilities.
 If you are eligible, you can enroll at any time; there is no open enrollment period.
 Find out if you qualify and get steps to apply.

 Here's some of the ways that The Affordable Care Act helps people living with HIV/AIDS.